python/mypy/docs/source/additional_features.rst

 ========================

 You can also use remote caching with the :ref:`mypy daemon <mypy_daemon>`.
-The remote cache will significantly speed up the the first ``dmypy check`` run after starting or restarting the daemon.
+The remote cache will significantly speed up the first ``dmypy check`` run after starting or restarting the daemon.

 The mypy daemon requires extra fine-grained dependency data in